EU ties next Greek visit to election, reform will

 Without new bailout funds, Greece will run out of money by the end of June.
 The EU's EFSF rescue fund must still decide on the release of about 4 billion euros left over from an aid tranche agreed in March.

-The Commission seemed to brush aside in the report calls by Greek pro-bailout leaders to relax the country's fiscal targets under the program.
+The Commission seemed to brush aside in the report calls by Greek pro-bailout leaders to relax the country's fiscal targets under the programme.

 "The determination of the Greek authorities to stick to the agreed policies will be tested in the coming months, when deficit-reducing measures to close the large (fiscal) gap for 2013-2014 need to be identified," the report said.